O Captain! my Captain! our fearful trip is done,

 In other situations, the road captain, often themselves adept rouleurs, good time triallists and occasional one-day race contenders, assumes the role of teacher.
 They are tutor, guide and friend in a master-apprentice relationship with upcoming stars.
 This comes across strongly in Beatrice Bartelloni’s description of her friendship with and respect for two-time Road World Champion Giorgia Bronzini at the Wiggle-Honda women’s team.
 On other occasions, teams contract with grizzled veterans like Roger Hammond, Alessandro Petacchi, Juan Antonio Flecha, George Hincapie and Michael Rogers to take on leadership roles in support of riders who were formerly their competitors and peers.
 Petacchi’s role in support of Cavendish at Omega Pharma-Quick Step during the 2014 season is a case in point.
 At Team Katusha, in another example, Luca Paolini, still a hugely accomplished rider in his own right, uses his craft, experience and decision-making skills to enable sprinters like Alexander Kristoff and general classification contenders like Purito Rodríguez to achieve podium success.

 As Millar’s Olympics story suggests, the road captains do not always get it right.
-Nevertheless, they invariably enjoy the support of fellow riders and support staff for whatever decisions they make.
+Nevertheless, they invariably enjoy the loyalty of fellow riders and support staff for whatever decisions they make.
 This is not a blame game.
 Trust is all.
 This is built over time through shared experiences.
 Evidence that their on-the-road guidance to teammates can often make the difference between failure and success only serves to strengthen that trust.
 Reigning Commonwealth Games champion Lizzie Armitstead recently described the effect of her trade team road captain, Chantal Blaak, during the third stage of the 2015 Tour of Qatar.
 Blaak recognised the over-eagerness of her teammates, coaching them and keeping them calm, guiding as they organised themselves for the stage win.
 Her actions and encouragement of teammates helped secure the overall victory for Armitstead and the Boels-Dolmans team the following day.

 Like a good project manager or internal consultant in the corporate world, the cycling road captain can lead from the front, from behind, from the side or from the shadows.
 They coach, mentor and enable others, serving as social connectors between riders on the road and the support teams behind the race.
 They are master craftsmen, big-picture thinkers who improvise strategy on the fly.
-They are decision makers who unite teammates in common purpose, maintaining that unity through both failure and success.
+They are decision-makers who unite teammates in common purpose, maintaining that unity through both failure and success.
 They are champions of the framework within which the team operates, the glue that holds the team together.

 It is at once a position of great responsibility and total subservience, fulfilled by a shifting cast selected on a race-by-race basis both for their suitability for a given event and for their relationship to the rider that the team hopes will win it.